 - aFRR contract (signature of the GFA).

 - Per delivery point, submission of a:

 - Grid user declaration;

-- FSP/DSO contract if delivery points are connected to DSO grid;
+- FSP/DSO contract if delivery points are connected to DSO grid.
+The participation of a DSO connected delivery point to the aFRR service is preconditioned by a positive outcome of the NFS study.
+The modalities of this NFS study as well as this condition for eligibility for participation of DSO connected delivery points will be described in the FSP-DSO contract;

+- CDSO declaration, if applicable;

-- CDSO declaration, if applicable.
+- CDSO Collaboration Agreement, if applicable.